torvalds/linux/Documentation/teaching/labs/device_drivers.rst

 ========

-In UNIX, hardware devices are accessed by the user through special device files .
+In UNIX, hardware devices are accessed by the user through special device files.
 These files are grouped into the /dev directory, and system calls ``open``, ``read``, ``write``, ``close``, ``lseek``, ``mmap`` etc. are redirected by the operating system to the device driver associated with the physical device.
 The device driver is a kernel component (usually a module)